Azure/azure-sdk-for-js/sdk/core/core-client-paging-rest/README.md

 // This type will be generated based on the swagger information for x-ms-pageable
 // specifically on the itemName property which indicates the property of the response
 // where the page items are found.
 The default value is `value`.
-// This type will allow us to provide stronly typed Iterator based on the response we get as second parameter export type PaginateReturn<TResult> = TResult extends {
+// This type will allow us to provide strongly  typed Iterator based on the response we get as second parameter export type PaginateReturn<TResult> = TResult extends {
   body: { items: infer TPage };
 }